CQCL/pytket-ionq/README.md

 # pytket-ionq

+This extension is currently not working and we don't expect it to be available again in the near future.

 [Pytket](https://tket.quantinuum.com/api-docs/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.